robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-11-20 13:42:55 UTC
+**Last Updated:** 2025-11-20 14:08:18 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later; the webcam feed should be available again after maintenance is completed.
+**Recommendation:** Visitors should check back later; the live feed will be restored once maintenance is complete.
-**Technical Note:** The status image displays a gray background with red text indicating \
+**Technical Note:** The message indicates a planned downtime with a timestamp of 14:08 UTC for rechecking.

+**Blog Summary:**
+Our panda cam is temporarily offline for maintenance.
+We appreciate your patience and look forward to sharing adorable panda moments again soon!

 ---